-How can you be sure your window or door installer is professional and meets building regulations?
+How can you be sure your window or door installer meets building regulations?
 Simple, ask if you’ll get a FENSA certificate.
-It’s all the proof you need of a job done right:
+It’s all the proof you need.

 FENSA covers the replacement of external windows, doors, roof windows and roof lights in your home, against the relevant Building Regulations.
 Note that the property must be cited on its original footprint, and the use and size of rooms mustn’t be altered.